Westin Bonaventure Hotel

-The Westin Bonaventure Hotel and Suites is a 367 ft, 33-story hotel in Los Angeles, California, constructed between 1974 and 1976.
-It was designed by architect John C. Portman Jr..
-The top floor has a revolving restaurant and bar.
+The Westin Bonaventure Hotel and Suites is a 367 ft, 33-story hotel in Los Angeles, California, constructed between 1974 and 1977.
+It was designed by architect John C. Portman Jr. The top floor has a revolving restaurant and bar.
 It was originally owned by investors that included a subsidiary of Japanese conglomerate Mitsubishi Corporation and John Portman & Associates.
-The building is managed by Interstate Hotels & Resorts (IHR), and is valued at 200 million USD.
+The building is managed by Aimbridge Hospitality (IHR), and is valued at $200 million.

-Postmodern design

-The hotel and its architect John Portman have been the subject of documentaries and academic analysis.
+The hotel and its architect John Portman have been the subject of several documentaries and academic analyses.